 Today, unless you are fortunate enough to have a Mo Farah emigrate to your shores and end up a world-beater — in America we have Meb Keflezighi and Abdi Abdirahman — there is no connection from front to back.
 That loss of connection is one reason why Competitor Group made what it thought was a very pragmatic decision to cut the umbilical cord to elites.

 “It has to do with not knowing how or trying to use pro athletes for anything besides the occasional sponsor dinner or limited media appearance,” said Brendan Reilly.
 “It struck me in Moscow (at the World Track & Field Championships, where Reilly’s athlete Edna Kiplagat of Kenya successfully defended her marathon gold medal from 2011) that one thing we really lack is anything like the “fan zones” that the NBA or NFL create for their fans…even in Moscow, the IAAF had absolutely nothing in place that would allow fans to meet medalists or athletes from their own countries.
 99% of event organizers seem to permanently shelter top athletes from the fans.”

-All that can be hoped is that the lament of former Justice O’Connor in terms of education and the pull-out from elite competition by Competitor Group will awaken the slumbering giant of concern that still rests uneasily on the sidelines.
-To hope that the stakeholders of America and running in America see that there needs to be a fundamental change in the emphasis, organization and presentation of elite racing going forward, or they risk seeing what is now a crack in the edifice of their sport leading to an eviction notice with the wrecking ball next to begin swinging.
+All that can be hoped is that the lament of former Justice O’Connor in terms of education and the pull-out from the elite competition by the Competitor Group will awaken the slumbering giant of concern that still rests uneasily on the sidelines.
+To hope that the stakeholders of America and running in America see that there needs to be a fundamental change in the emphasis, organization, and presentation of elite racing going forward, or they risk seeing what is now a crack in the edifice of their sport leading to an eviction notice with the wrecking ball next to begin swinging.